fancy-researcher/artifact/INSTRUCTIONS.md

 ### Running SPEC (Table I & II)
 We will first run all the different configurations to collect the data for the complete tables.

-The execution time of the next four sections may vary between few hours and a day.
+The execution time of the next four sections may vary between few hours and a day on a i7-8700 CPU @ 3.20GHz with 6 physical cores.

 #### Performance runs
 The number of repetition is controlled by the `NUMBER_OF_ITERATION` variable.
 ```bash